klampworks/ophiel/README.md

     big.suze@puppies.com
     dobby.zzz@puppies.com

-Such a file can be generated from a email + password dumps which are unfortunately quite commonplace these days.
-Anything that looks like a firstname.lastname combination is parsed out.
-Several filters are used to avoid strings that are obviously not names for example dictionary words or words without vowels.

     $ ./ophiel -g -i in.txt | tee out.txt
     jeremy.usborne
     alan.johnson
     gerrard.matthew

 Mark was rejected because "mark" is also a dictionary word.
-This is a false positive however under the same rules "Super Hans" and "Big Suse" are also rejected which is correct because they obviously are not real names.
-Dobby is also rejected because "zzz" is obviously not a value name (no vowels).
+This is a false positive however under the same rules "Super Hans" and "Big Suse" are also rejected which is correct because they are not real names.
+Dobby is also rejected because "zzz" is obviously not a valid name (no vowels).
 Typical database leaks contain millions of email addresses so plenty of valid names can be teased out.
 Generating this output can take a few seconds to a few minutes depending on the number of records.
 The largest file I tested was a 2,096,995 line input file which produced a 107,939 line output file in 32 seconds.

 With this output we can generate realistic names.
 Names are selected at random and pulled out from the file using a binary search so even with millions of records the process is still very quick (less than a second).